Pediatric Resident Research Opportunities

 General Program Structure

-Residents during their first year meet with the track director who provides individual guidance on project ideas and mentor selection.
+First year residents meet with the track director who provides individual guidance on project ideas and mentor selection.
 Residents may seek mentorship either from the pediatric faculty or from any other department at the University, when appropriate.
 There are 8 weeks of protected elective research time, including a 2-week research curriculum early in the second year.
 As with all tracks, residents have half days of protected time to work on their projects.
 Residents are expected to present their projects at the Annual Trainees’ Research Grand Rounds.
-Residents are also encouraged and provided travel funds to present their work at national conferences and/or publish their work.
+Residents are highly encouraged to present their work at national conferences and/or publish their work.

 Physician Scientist Development Track

-This is an exciting new program starting in the 2024-2025 academic year and designed for residents with an advanced research background or those who desire a future physician scientist career.
+This track is designed for residents with an advanced research background or those who desire a future physician scientist career.
 Participating residents will be provided up to 4 months of research time.
 Residents may choose to participate in the research track curriculum.
-In addition, physician-scientist track residents will receive mentorship through a scholarly oversight committee and be paired with a physician-scientist career mentor.
-Travel funds will be provided to trainees to support presentations at national conferences.
+In addition, pediatrician-scientist track residents will receive mentorship through a scholarly oversight committee and be paired with a physician-scientist career mentor.
 Residents interested in this track are encouraged to reach out to the track and residency program director during the first half of their intern year for participation approval.

 Contact Us